Last updated: 2026-04-20

 Should You Buy the 2021 BMW X1?

-A pre-purchase inspection is recommended for used examples, with particular attention to air bags (2).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to air bags (2).
+An extended warranty is worth pricing out.

 Compared to the 2022 BMW X1, which scored 3 points lower.
 See also the 2020 BMW X1 for an earlier comparison.